RightsCon Code of Conduct

 - We determine what action is needed, including remedy After carefully considering factors such as the content, nature, and threat level of the incident, and evaluating the available information, we will determine a course of action, including deciding whether and which remedy is appropriate.
 Potential remedies include warnings; denying funding and support; removing a speaker from an event; or banning a participant from future events.
 If a remedy or the timing of it puts the safety and confidentiality of the reporting individual(s)/survivor(s) at risk, our team will take that into consideration and prioritize preventing further harm.

 All members of our Code of Conduct team are available to help if you want to report an incident, and they are each empowered to take immediate steps to stabilize a situation.

 Nina Komakhidze (Code of Conduct Coordinator)

-Our Code of Conduct Coordinator serves as the point-of-contact for communications and follow-up, working with the other members of the Code of Conduct team, to reach resolution of an incident.
-In addition, the Coordinator may also consult with members of Access Now’s management team if that is necessary for resolution.
+In the process of reaching resolution of an incident, the Code of Conduct Team may consult with members of Access Now’s leadership team if that is necessary.
 If anyone responding to an incident is involved in the incident of abuse or harassment -- or we identify any other conflict of interest -- that team member will be recused from handling the incident.

 At times, the Code of Conduct team may consult with our trusted support network of survivors and experts on how best to handle and resolve difficult cases.
 In such an instance, we will only share information that is necessary for appropriate guidance, and strictly uphold the confidentiality of the reporting individual and survivor(s), and the privacy of the individuals involved.